Veterinary Mentoring Program

 - Students must have a serious interest in pursuing a career in veterinary medicine or animal related sciences and a proven aptitude for science.

-- Students must be able to attend a two hour seminar one Saturday per month at The Anti-Cruelty Society.
+- Students must be able to attend a 2 hour seminar one Saturday per month over the course of 8 months (September – April) at The Anti-Cruelty Society.

 Application and Acceptance